moa-mnsr/solide/readme.txt

 - make images play recordings of more abstract sounds when clicked (perhaps rip sounds from youtube, etc?)

-- figure out why font isnt showing up off of my laptop & add backup font families

 - dark mode button? ooo....(JS for this? or just a different html file?)

+DONE:

+- figured out why font isnt showing up off of my laptop
+- added backup font families